Zohair-Khan/CornHacks2024/README.md

 5. Submit a pull request to the main repository.

 **Credits:**
-- Developed by Zohair Khan, Joey Ng, Sebastian, Mayank
+- Developed by Zohair Khan, Joey Ng, Sebastian, Mayank Sharma
 - Special thanks to contributors and supporters for their valuable contributions.

 **License:**